Forest Research Institute Malaysia: Establishment

 Just before Malaysia won independence from the British Empire in 1957, some 220 hectares of plantations had been established at the institute, while the Dipterocarp and non-Dipterocarp arboreta held 201 and 168 species respectively.
 The herbarium collection had grown to 53,600 accessions.
 The Timber Research Branch had moved from Sentul to become a part of the institute at Kepong.

 Six years later, Encik Abdul Rahman Mohd.
 Ali was appointed the institute's first Malaysian director and chief research officer.
 The ground of the institute expanded by a further 192 hectares in 1962 and 1964 to total 600 hectares.

-In 1977 Dr. Salleh Mohd.
-Nor was appointed to the post of director general of the institute.
+In 1977 Salleh Mohd Nor was appointed to the post of director general of the institute.
 Eight years later, the institute was transformed into a statutory body.
 Through an Act of Parliament, the Malaysia Forestry Research and Development Board (MFRDB) was formed to administer the institute, which was now named FOREST RESEARCH INSTITUTE of MALAYSIA (FRIM).
 This historic change was announced by the then Prime Minister Dr Mahathir Mohamad when he visited FRIM on 11 June 1984.
 The formal inauguration of FRIM took place later, on 5 April 1986.

+Current FRIM Director General in 2023 is Dr. Ismail Parlan, who holds a PhD from Universiti Kebangsaan Malaysia (UKM) and Masters (Forest Management), Universiti Putra Malaysia (UPM), 2001.

+In 2025, the site was designated as a World Heritage Site by UNESCO.